forestrie/veracity/README.md

 ## Verify All Events

-The `veracity verify-included` command accepts the result of a DataTrails list events call
+The `veracity verify-included` command accepts the result of a DataTrails list events call.
+This verifies the inclusion of each event in the returned list.

 1. Pipe the `events` to veracity: